-Hg concentrations are consistently very low (averaging 13.9 ppb) throughout the studied interval of the Petrobras Well D, and show no increase excess the postulated Selli Level Equivalent (Figure 4F).
-As for the DH-1 core, TOC contents of this estimates have been previously published (Tedeschi et al., 2020), with a marked increase from < 0.1 wt% below the OAE 1a level to generally between 1-3 wt% (up to a maximum of > 27 wt%) within it.
-Consequently, Hg/TOC ratios are generally also very low (averaging < 20 ppb/wt%) with a few higher values near the base of the studied interval caused by low TOC contents of Figure 4F).
-There is one sample (from 201.43 m) with anomalously high Hg concentration, and Hg/TOC ratios of 373 ppb and 158 ppb/wt%, respectively, but this is significantly above the top of the Selli Level Equivalent.
+Hg concentrations are consistently very low (averaging 13.9 ppb) throughout the studied interval of the Petrobras Well D, and show no increase and she postulated Selli Level Equivalent (Figure 4F).
+As for the DH-1 core, TOC contents of these samples have been previously published (Tedeschi et al., 2020), with a marked increase from <0.1 wt% below the OAE 1a level to generally between 1-3 wt% (up to a maximum of 1.27 wt%) within it.
+Consequently, Hg/TOC ratios are generally also very low (averaging <20 ppb/wt%) with a few higher values near the base of the studied interval caused by low TOC contents (Figure 4F).
+There is one sample (from 201.43 m) with anomalously high Hg concentration, and Hg/TOC ratios of 373 ppb and 158 ppb/wt%, respectively, but this is significantly above the another Selli Level Equivalent.